Improvement of graviton mass constraints using GRAVITY's detection of Schwarzschild precession in the orbit of S2 star around the Galactic Center: Conclusions

 \section{Conclusions}

-Here we studied whether the factor $f_{SP}$, which was recently introduced and measured by the GRAVITY Collaboration and which parametrizes the effect of the Schwarzschild metric, could be used to improve our previous constraints on the range of Yukawa gravity interaction $\Lambda$ and graviton mass $m_g$.
+Here we study whether the factor $f_{SP}$, which was recently introduced and measured by the GRAVITY Collaboration and which parametrizes the effect of the Schwarzschild metric, could be used to improve our previous constraints on the range of Yukawa gravity interaction $\Lambda$ and graviton mass $m_g$.
 For that purpose, we derived the relation between $\Lambda$ and the factor $f_{SP}$ and used it to study the orbits of S-stars, obtained by two different modified PPN equation of motion.
-The main results of the present study can be summarized as follows: \begin{itemize} \item The obtained relation between the range of Yukawa gravity interaction $\Lambda$ and the factor $f_{SP}$ can be used to improve the constraints on the range of Yukawa gravity interaction $\Lambda$ and graviton mass $m_g$ using the measured value of $f_{SP}$. \item Current GRAVITY estimate of $f_{SP}=1.10\pm 0.19$ can improve our previous constraints on the upper bound of graviton mass for about 3 times, but at the same time, it results with unrealistically high contribution of 95\% to the relative error. \item If the future high precision observations will confirm GR prediction for Schwarzschild precession with factor $f_{SP}$ in the range 1.0011-1.0021, it could improve the constraints on the upper bound of graviton mass for $\sim 28$ times, reaching $m_g < 1.8\times 10^{-24}$ eV.
-It would also result with acceptable contribution of 17\% to the relative error. \end{itemize}
+The main results of the present study can be summarized as follows: \begin{itemize} \item The obtained relation between the range of Yukawa gravity interaction $\Lambda$ and the factor $f_{SP}$ can be used to improve the constraints on the range of Yukawa gravity interaction $\Lambda$ and graviton mass $m_g$ using the measured value of $f_{SP}$. \item Current GRAVITY estimates of $f_{SP}=1.10\pm 0.19$ (from \cite{abut20}) and $f_{SP}=0.85\pm0.16$ and $f_{SP}=0.997\pm0.144$ (from \cite{abut22}) can improve our previous constraints on the upper bound of graviton mass for about 2-3 times (by comparing these results with our previous corresponding estimates from Table 2 in \cite{zakh18a} for the corresponding S-star) but at the same time, it results with high contribution to the relative error in the last term in r.h.s. of (\ref{relerr}).
+We can conclude that total relative error obtain in Table \ref{tab1} for $\Delta m_g / m_g$ in some cases are above 100\%, but in majority cases it is below 100\%.
+In case of S2 star it is 96.3\%.
+It means that the more precise future observations are needed. \item If the future high precision observations will confirm GR prediction for Schwarzschild precession with factor around $f_{SP}=1.01$, it could improve significantly the constraints on the upper bound of graviton mass, or in other words, these estimates in $\sim 4$ times better than our previous constraints from Table 2 in \cite{zakh18a}.
+The possible improvements in this case for $f_{SP}=1.001$ are even larger and could go up to $\sim 15$ times with respect to our previous constraints from Table 2 in \cite{zakh18a}, but it will hold only under assumption that the same (or very similar) accuracy of measurement of $f_{SP}$ will be achieved for all the S-stars in Table \ref{tab1}. \item According to our theoretical results, the smaller values of the graviton mass $m_g$ are obtained for the S-stars with larger orbital periods $P$ and lower eccentricities $e$, but at the same time the resulting precession becomes smaller and thus harder to observe and larger value of period $P$ requires longer monitoring.
+We have to note that above claim is correct only under the assumption that $f_{SP}$ has been measured for such an orbit to a given precision. \item If we compare results in Table \ref{tab1} with those in Table \ref{tab3} it can be seen that the upper bound for graviton mass of $m_g$ are very similar.
+By comparing estimates from Table \ref{tab3} with our previous corresponding estimates from Table 2 in \cite{zakh18a} ($m_g < (548\pm32)\times 10^{-24}~$eV), it can be seen that the upper bound for graviton mass $m_g$ could be improved for about 2-3 times.
+In case of S2 star the relative error is 51.3\%.
+Therefore, the more precise future observations are needed in order to improve value of upper graviton mass bounds. \item We compare simulated orbits obtained using Eq.(\ref{ppneom1}) and Eq.(\ref{ppneom2}) and show that these two approaches give very similar results, both models produce the same $\Delta\omega$ per orbit, but corresponding $\omega(t)$ is little different.
+The biggest difference among studying models are at pericenter.
+The difference is smaller when $f_{SP}$ is closer to the GR case.